tagtogorg/tagtog-doc/projects.md

     </div>
     <div class="one-third-col">
       <div class="message">
-        You can enrich the guidelines using the <a href="https://commonmark.org/help/">markdown syntax</a>
+        You can enrich the guidelines using <a alt="Markdown" href="https://commonmark.org/help/">Markdown</a>
       </div>
     </div>
   </div>